 Any staff member who observes an act of bullying or violence must (items 1-4):

-- 1. Respond- Intervene immediately - 2.
+- 1. Respond-Intervene immediately - 2.
 Reassure- Ensure safety of all school community parties and partners - 3.
 Report- To the Principal or their designate - 4.
-Review- Establish frequent check-ins, maintain communication and ongoing support as needed the principal shall:
+Review- Establish frequent check-ins, maintain communication and ongoing support as needed

 PRINCIPAL